explorerhq/sql-explorer/docs/features.rst

   way.
 See connections.py for more documentation on multi-connection setup.
-- SQL Explorer also supports user-provided connections in the form of standard database connection details, or uploading CSV or SQLite files.
+- SQL Explorer also supports user-provided connections in the form of standard database connection details, or uploading CSV, JSON or SQLite files.
 See the 'User uploads' section of :doc:`settings`.

 Power tips